 I got a number of people together, some who had been at Price Waterhouse Coopers with me, and some others who I knew felt the same way I did.
 Essentially, what that feeling was “well, where are all the female leaders in Australia?
 There just aren’t enough.”

 Hilary: When you created that, was it an easy conversation with some of the founding directors to actually put your passion and energy into trying to make that change?

 Frances: No, it wasn’t.
 The group of women that we initially got together, we all had the same passion.
 I think what we hoped for, initially, is that very soon after starting, we wouldn’t be necessary anymore.
 That hasn’t quite turned out that way.

 Hilary: I think we would have that same expectation, that we’ll do this for a little while and everything will be fixed.
 It certainly hasn’t happened that way, and we’ve still got a long way to go.
 When you created the organisation, what was your original vision?

 Frances: We hoped to be a part of a movement to have a greater share of leadership for women in Australia.
 Particularly at the very senior levels, because women’s participation in the workforce is pretty well established now.
 That of course came out of the second-year wave of feminism and the sort of seventies and eighties.

-They do tend to still congregate at the bottom end of organizations, and as we’ve found out in COVID times, they do congregate in casual employment.
+They do tend to still congregate at the bottom end of organisations and, as we’ve found out in COVID times, they do congregate in casual employment.
 What we really wanted to do was to open up opportunities for women to take up senior leadership positions in Australia.
-Knowing that we would not be the only organization working on that, and that we would be part of that effort, not be able to achieve that on our own.
+Knowing that we would not be the only organisation working on that, and that we would be part of that effort, not be able to achieve that on our own.